NiallNiall/nativesockets/README.md

 A quick app playing around with websockets and midi from Traktor.

-Needs Traktor (obviously) and Node
+Needs Traktor obviously, and Node

-Drop me a line if your having any questions
+Instructions below are a bit sketchy, so drop me a line if you need help

 ### Command Line Steps
-* Download node
+* Install node
 * Clone this repo
 * npm install
 * npm start (See below for arguments)